'Round Midnight (song): Later versions

 The song is sometimes incorrectly called "Round About Midnight", as Miles Davis used this as the title of his 1957 Columbia Records album 'Round About Midnight that included a version based on Dizzy Gillespie's arrangement.
 It became a signature song for Davis; his performance of it with Monk at the 1955 Newport Jazz Festival, which was heard by producer George Avakian, was crucial in securing him a recording contract with Columbia Records.
 He had previously recorded the song in the studio two other times, once for Prestige in 1953 and again in 1956 as released on Miles Davis and the Modern Jazz Giants.
 Art Blakey & the Jazz Messengers also apparently preferred to use the title "'Round About Midnight", as opposed to the original "'Round Midnight", in several recordings they made of the song.

 A recording by Jimmy McGriff was used as the 6pm closedown theme in the early days of Radio Caroline in 1964.

 In 1971, Ron Grainer used a down-tempo variation by Cootie Williams to accompany a memorable scene from The Omega Man.
 The song later appeared on a 2004 Gotan Project CD, Inspiración Espiración, featuring Chet Baker.

-In 1986, the song was used as the title for the film Round Midnight which starred veteran saxophonist Dexter Gordon in a fictional story about an expatriate American jazz musician living in Paris.
-The soundtrack by Herbie Hancock prominently features the song Round Midnight" along with a number of other jazz standards and a handful of original pieces written by Hancock.
+In 1986, the song was used as the title for the film Round Midnight, which starred veteran saxophonist Dexter Gordon in a fictional story about an expatriate American jazz musician living in Paris, France.
+The soundtrack by Herbie Hancock prominently features the song Round Midnight", along with a number of other jazz standards and a handful of original pieces written by Hancock.

 In 2002, Italian pianist Emanuele Arciuli commissioned a number of composers to create the Round Midnight Variations.
-The composers included Roberto Andreoni, Milton Babbitt, Alberto Barbero, Carlo Boccadoro, William Bolcom, David Crumb, George Crumb, Michael Daugherty, Filippo Del Corno, John Harbison, Joel Hoffman, Aaron Jay Kernis, Gerald Levinson, Tobias Picker, Matthew Quayle, Frederic Rzewski, Augusta Read Thomas and Michael Torke.
+They included Roberto Andreoni, Milton Babbitt, Alberto Barbero, Carlo Boccadoro, William Bolcom, David Crumb, George Crumb, Michael Daugherty, Filippo Del Corno, John Harbison, Joel Hoffman, Aaron Jay Kernis, Gerald Levinson, Tobias Picker, Matthew Quayle, Frederic Rzewski, Augusta Read Thomas and Michael Torke.